 Empathy is one’s ability to understand emotions that another person is feeling.
-“Children on the autism spectrum have difficulty reading cues,” said Karen Liberato, LCSW, at The Calais School and Therapeutic Options.
+“Children on the autism spectrum have difficulty reading cues,” said Karen Liberato, LCSW, a counselor and therapist at The Calais School and Therapeutic Options.
 “While they do have feelings and can empathize, they can have trouble seeing the world from someone else’s perspective.”

 Understanding subtleties takes work.
-It would be easier if we had an emotion detector machine like the one in a recent episode of The Big Bang Theory, a popular television show where Sheldon Cooper, one of the main characters, exhibits Asperger-like tendencies.
-Like Cooper, most people with Asperger’s are high functioning, and that must be considered; it’s called a spectrum because the range goes from low functioning to high.
+It would be easier if we had an emotion detector machine like the one in a recent episode of The Big Bang Theory, a popular television show in which Sheldon Cooper, one of the main characters, exhibits Asperger’s-like tendencies.
+Like Cooper, most people with Asperger’s syndrome are high functioning, and that must be considered; it’s called autism spectrum because the range goes from low functioning to high.

 “Many people with autism are mistakenly thought of as being rude,” Liberato said.
 “You have to understand that most social cues are taught and can be learned.
 Kids on the spectrum need to be prompted and rewarded.
 If they don’t say ‘hello,’ that doesn’t mean they don’t want to engage.”